ROCm/omniperf/src/docs-2.x/getting_started.md

 3. **Analyze at the command line**

-   After generating a local output folder (./workloads/\<name>), the command line tool can also be used to quickly interface with profiling results.
+   After generating a local output folder (e.g. ./workloads/vcopy_data/MI200), the command line tool can also be used to quickly interface with profiling results.
 View different metrics derived from your profiled results and get immediate access all metrics organized by hardware blocks.

    If no kernel, dispatch, or hardware block filters are applied at this stage, analysis will be reflective of the entirety of the profiling data.